1 O What the Blessings of the Man

 make haste to help me, Lord, who art,

-my sole Salvation •l•
+my sole Salvation still.

 To the Chief Musician: To Jeduthun.
 A Psalm of David.

-1 I Said, I will regard my ways
+1 I said, I will regard my ways

 lest I sin with my tongue;